 The courses consist of lectures, tutorials and laboratory classes.

 The course is designed to provide an introduction to the key chemical principles underpinning many biological processes.
-The main themes addressed by the course are: the biological periodic table, thermodynamics and equilibria in biological systems, the shapes of simple organic molecules and how this translates into the primary, secondary and tertiary structure of bio-molecules, structure determination techniques to analyse simple organic molecules.
+The main themes addressed by the course are: structure, shape and bonding of covalent molecules, reactivity of singly bonded functional groups and carbonyl chemistry; primary, secondary and tertiary structure of bio-molecules and an introduction to metabolic processes.

-It is the required 1st year course (with Biological Chemistry 1B) for students intending to proceed to biological degrees requiring credits in Chemistry and a pre-requisite course for Chemistry for Life Sciences 2.
+It is the required 1st year course (with Biological Chemistry 1B) for students intending to proceed to biological degrees requiring credits in Chemistry and a pre-requisite course for Biological Chemistry 2.

 Information for Visiting Students